 - Value: Up to £55,000 per year, although total funding will not exceed £160,000

 We will acknowledge receipt of your application - if you do not hear from us within 3 days of submitting your application, please email us at email@example.com to check we have received it.

-- Dr Chris Sumner, Institute of Hearing Research, Nottingham
+- Dr Chris Sumner, Institute of Hearing Research, Nottingham (chair)

-- Dr Tanya Whitfield, University of Sheffield
+- Dr Doug Hartley, University of Nottingham

-- One member to be recruited
+- One other member to be confirmed

 For more information